 If your claim for a benefit is denied or ignored, in whole or in part, you have a right to know why this was done, to obtain copies of documents relating to the decision without charge, and to appeal any denial, all within certain time schedules.

 Under ERISA, there are steps you can take to enforce the above rights.
 For instance, if you request a copy of the Plan document or the latest annual report from the Plan and do not receive it within 30 days, you may file suit in federal court.
-In such a case, the court may require the Plan Administrator to provide the material and pay you up to $110 a day until you receive the material, unless the material was not sent because of reasons beyond the control of the Plan Administrator.
+In such a case, the court may require the Plan Administrator to provide the material and pay you up to $152 per day for 2018 until you receive them (up to a maximum of $1,527 per request), unless the materials were not sent for reasons beyond the Plan Administrator's control.

 If you have a claim for benefits, which following appeal is denied or is ignored, in whole or in part, you may file suit in a state or federal court.
 In addition, if you disagree with the Plan's decision or lack thereof concerning the qualified status of a domestic relations order you may file suit in federal court.

 If you believe that Plan fiduciaries are misusing the Plan's money, or if you believe that you are being discriminated against for asserting your rights, you may seek assistance from the U.S. Department of Labor or you may file suit in a Federal court, subject to the limitation of the Plan rules.
 The court will decide who should pay court costs and legal fees.
 If you are successful, the court may order the person you have sued to pay these costs and fees.
 If you lose, the court may order you to pay these costs and fees, for example, if it finds your claim is frivolous.